Weyl invariant $E_8$ Jacobi forms: The ring of W(E8) -invariant Jacobi forms

 Some values of rank $r(t)$ are shown in Table \ref{tablerank}.

 \begin{remark} If Wirthm\"{u}ller's theorem holds for $R=E_8$, then the weights and indices of the nine generators are as follows (see Theorem \ref{thwi})

-Therefore, Theorem \ref{MTH} implies that the statement about the indices of the generators in Wirthm\"{u}ller's theorem holds for $R=E_8$.
+Therefore, Theorem \ref{MTH} implies that the statement about the indices of generators in Wirthm\"{u}ller's theorem holds for $R=E_8$.

-We note that Lemma \ref{lem1} can be extended to any irreducible root systems by means of the following facts: \begin{itemize} \item The weight lattice $\Lambda(R^\vee)$ of $R^\vee$ is isomorphic to the dual lattice of $L(R)$. \item The multiplicative invariant algebra $\ZZ[\Lambda(R^\vee)]^{W(R)}$ is a polynomial algebra over $\ZZ$: the Weyl orbits of the fundamental weights of $R^\vee$ are algebraically independent generators (see \cite[Th\'{e}or\`{e}me VI.3.1 and Exemple 1]{B}). \item $T(l)$ can be defined as $(l,\widetilde{\alpha}^\vee)$ (see \S \ref{Sec:2}).
-If $T(l)$ is greater than the index $t$, then the norm of $l-t\widetilde{\alpha}^\vee$ is smaller than the norm of $l$. \item $l_1 < l_2 \Longrightarrow T(l_1)\leq T(l_2)$, for any $l_1$, $l_2$ in the dual lattice of $L(R)$. \end{itemize} Thus, by virtue of the analogues of Lemmas \ref{lem1}, \ref{lem2}, we can give a new proof of the fact about the indices of the generators in Wirthm\"{u}ller's theorem.
+We note that Lemma \ref{lem1} can be extended to any irreducible root system using the following facts: \begin{itemize} \item The weight lattice $\Lambda(R^\vee)$ of $R^\vee$ is isomorphic to the dual lattice of $L(R)$. \item The multiplicative invariant algebra $\ZZ[\Lambda(R^\vee)]^{W(R)}$ is a polynomial algebra over $\ZZ$: the Weyl orbits of the fundamental weights of $R^\vee$ are algebraically independent generators (see \cite[Th\'{e}or\`{e}me VI.3.1 and Exemple 1]{B}). \item $T(l)$ can be defined as $(l,\widetilde{\alpha}^\vee)$ (see \S \ref{Sec:2} for $\widetilde{\alpha}^\vee$).
+If $T(l)$ is greater than the index $t$, then the norm of $l-t\widetilde{\alpha}^\vee$ is smaller than the norm of $l$. \item $l_1 < l_2$ implies $T(l_1)\leq T(l_2)$, for any $l_1$, $l_2$ in the dual lattice of $L(R)$. \end{itemize} Thus, by virtue of the analogues of Lemmas \ref{lem1}, \ref{lem2}, we can give a new proof of the fact about the indices of generators in Wirthm\"{u}ller's theorem.